-Financial assets measured at amortized cost include cash, accounts receivable, short-term investments, restricted cash - Building fund, and amounts due from Durham College.
+Financial assets measured at amortized cost include cash and cash equivalents, accounts receivable, restricted cash - Building fund, and amounts due from Durham College.

-Financial liabilities measured at amortized cost include accounts payable and accrued liabilities, government remittances payable and insurance contract liability.
+Financial liabilities measured at amortized cost include accounts payable and accrued liabilities and insurance contract liability.

 Financial assets measured at cost are tested for impairment when there are indicators of impairment.
 The amount of the write-down is recognized in excess of revenue over expenditures.
 The previously recognized impairment loss may be reversed to the extent of the improvement, directly or by adjusting the allowance account, provided it is no greater than the amount that would have been reported at the date of the reversal had the impairment not been recognized previously.
 The amount of the reversal is recognized in excess of revenue over expenditures.